Below is our council of Board Directors, Advisors, Staff, wolf kin + partners in the field.

 Marah is an associate with the Human Systems Dynamic Institute, where she was the Chair of the Evaluation work group, and has served on the Epidemiological workgroup for the New Mexico Department of Health.

-Social Imagineer, Writer, Mulltidisciplinary Artist & Somatic Practitioner
+Social Imagineer, Writer, Mulltidisciplinary Artist and Somatic Practitioner

 https://camillesaparabarton.com